-What is TUNA in Spanish?
-2 Different Meanings For One Spanish Word
+What does tuna mean in Spanish?
+3 Different Meanings For One Spanish Word

 For a Chilean, a Spaniard, or me, hearing tuna will be confusing since tuna has other meanings in Spanish besides the type of fish.

 I had learned that tuna is a type of fruit, green, oblong, and with a melon-like consistency on the inside.
-In English, it is known as prickly pear and comes from a cactus.
+In English, it is known as prickly pear and looks similar to a cactus.
 The spines or thorns are so small you barely notice them, until you try to grab one.
 Then you feel them all stuck in your hand.

 Tuna is also a type of music group, originally from Spain, dressed in traditional student garb, that roamed the streets playing music in exchange for coins or food.
 Watch a video of a performance of Tuna de Segreles here.